Harvard-IACS/2023-AC215/milestone4.md

 parent: Projects
 nav_order: 4
 ---
-### Milestone 4 (internal combustion engine): Midterm Presentation:  Optimization, Monitoring, and Deployment of Scalable Data Solutions
+### Milestone 4 (internal combustion engine): Midterm Presentation:  Optimization and Deployment of Scalable Data Solutions

 *Note: This milestone serves as the midterm presentation for AC215.*